noahc3/Homebrew-Guide/hacking/caffeine/pegascape.rst

 .. important::

-    After a few seconds, your Switch should reboot into Hekate, and you will see the **Kosmos** splash screen.
+    After a few seconds, your Switch should reboot into Hekate.
 Congratulations!
-You can now reboot into CFW from PegaScape.
+You can now reboot into Hekate from PegaScape.

 .. error::